NewPath-Consulting/Wild-Apricot-Press/integration-guide.md

     0 => 'alexs+mpg@newpathconsulting.com',
   )
   ```
-These keys store your profile information.
+These keys store some of your profile information.

 ```
   'wawp_custom-8819428' =>